danomatika/PdParty/doc/guide/PdParty_User_Guide.md

     - **WebDAV**

       1. Enable the WebDAV server on the PdParty start screen on the device and connect to it using a file transfer program or the built in WebDAV support in some operating systems using the address below the WebDAV controls on the Start Screen.
 If you're using macOS or Linux on a local network, the *.local address should work, otherwise use the ip address (#.#.#.#).
+The server supports both IPv4 and IPv6.

             *  **macOS**: Finder can mount WebDAV server folders: Go->Connect to Server...
 CMD+K. Login as a Guest: